 Share the importance of an independent press with your students this week.
 Themes include the relation of a free press to democracy, and the sacrifices journalists make to tell the truth.
 Includes discussion guide and learning outcome.

-Robert Shetterly created his portrait project Americans Who Tell the Truth to celebrate those individuals, including journalists and whistleblowers, who are courageous in their words and deeds.
+Robert Shetterly explains his portrait project American Who Tell the Truth and shares his artwork in this film.
+His portrait project celebrates those individuals, including journalists and whistle blowers, courageous in their words and deeds.

 1. What are the critical, and sometimes dangerous, issues facing journalists today as they seek to report the truth from countries around the world?